 Although large, the market for credit insurance is inefficient, making it difficult for (re)insurers to access desired exposures in a cost effective manner.

-We focus on low-loss, conservatively structured credit risk where there is not an optimal private capital or capital markets solution.
+We seek low-loss, conservatively structured risk where there is not an optimal private capital or capital markets solution.
 The majority of our exposure will be equivalent to what would be an investment grade rating.

-We target product segments that are scalable and repeatable and best leverage our tech-enabled approach.
+We are asset class and ratings agnostic, targeting product segments that are scalable and repeatable and best leverage our tech-enabled approach.

 Our risk is sourced through deep relationships with banks, specialty lenders, asset managers, insurers and traditional broker channels.

-Securitization-Like Portfolios: Asset-based financings that resemble a securitization, but do not have an efficient capital markets solution for one reason or another.
-Asset classes may include consumer, corporate, SME, insurance-linked, equipment, real estate or other esoterics.
+Securitization-Like Portfolios: Asset-based financings that resemble a securitization, but do not have an efficient capital markets solution.
+Asset classes may include consumer, corporate, SME, insurance-linked, equipment, real estate and/or other esoterics.

-Bank / Corporate Portfolios: Risk-based capital or exposure relief transactions relating to a specific portfolio of loans on a bank balance sheet, structured to ensure maximum alignment to the insurers.
+Bank / Corporate Portfolios: Risk-based capital or exposure relief transactions relating to a specific portfolio of loans or assets.